 There are no row definitions.
-Scottish Water (the core activity) is required to provide information on transactions with each non core activity and also information on individual contracts and other transactions that have occurred between the core activity and an associate.
-Rows can be added as required.
+Scottish Water (the core activity) is required to provide information on transactions with each non-core activity and also information on individual contracts and other transactions that have occurred between the core activity and an associate.
+Note that this is only information on transactions and not information on the total costs of a non-core activity.
+Where possible, information relating to recharges should be categorised as either direct or indirect.